nicolas-maitre/icare-tools/README.md

 # Icare Tools

-Automation task scheduler for iCare.
+Automation task scheduler for cse.kibe iCare.
 The repo also contains the `icare-helper` userscript used to improve the usage of iCare.

 ## Usage